chipzoller/hugo-clarity/README.md

 ### Blog directory

-Edit the `config.toml` file and change the `mainSections` key.
+Edit `config.toml` and change the `mainSections` key.
 Values will be directories where the blogs reside.

 ```yaml
 [params]